SwimSuite/SwimSuite-Docs/Common.md

 ## Date/Time

-`.ssev` files have to take into consideration different time zones.
+SwimSuite Interchange files have to take into consideration different time zones.
 To enable this, dates and times are stored in a specific format.

 SwimSuite uses a subset of the ISO 8601 standard.
 This is because dates and/or times are stored separately from each other.